Suggested Reading:

 This Day, the Sixteenth Day of November

-In Africa, the holy martyrs Rufinus, Mark,
+In Africa, the holy martyrs Rufinus,

-Valerius and their companions.
+Mark, Valerius and their companions.

 The same day, the holy martyrs Elpidius,

 Marcellus, Eustochius, and their companions.
-Elpidius being a
+Elpidius

-senator, and having perseveringly confessed the Christian
+being a senator, and having perseveringly confessed the

-tied to wild horses and dragged by them, and then being thrown into
+companions, first tied to wild horses and dragged by them,

-the fire, ended a glorious martyrdom.
+and then being thrown into the fire, ended a glorious martyrdom.

 At Lyons, the birthday of St. Eucherius,

-bishop and confessor, a man of extraordinary faith and
+bishop and confessor, a man of extraordinary faith

-religious life, and for a long time voluntarily shut himself up in a
+the religious life, and for a long time voluntarily shut

-cavern, where he served Christ in prayer and fasting.
-Afterwards,
+himself up in a cavern, where he served Christ in prayer

-through the revelation of an angel, he was solemnly installed in the
+and fasting.
+Afterwards, through the revelation of an angel,

-episcopal chair of the city of Lyons.
+city of Lyons.

 At Padua, St. Fidentius, bishop.